rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 Regarding the ordering requirements of fanned-out messages:

 - Every message/event needs to be delivered.
-(At-least once delivery is acceptable.
-  Exactly once delivery is desirable.)
-- Events/messages are processed roughly in order
+- It is desirable that events/messages within a single group are no more than a few hundred messages out-of-order, so the client does not advance its decryption generation counter too far.
 - Application messages do not need to be delivered strictly in order.
 - Commits within the same group must be in-order relative to each other
 - Proposal referenced in a Commit must be delivered before or with the Commit